 - 1. Remove the protective tape (1) that covers the module.
 Reuse the tape during replacement. - 2.
-Disconnect the system board cable from the ZIF connector (2) on the top of the NFC module. - 3.
-Disconnect the touchpad antenna cable from the ZIF connector (3) on the bottom of the NFC module.
+Disconnect the system board cable from the ZIF connector (2) on the top of the NFC module.

-4. Use a tool to release the NFC module (4) from the computer.
+- Disconnect the touchpad antenna cable from the ZIF connector (3) on the bottom of the NFC module. - 4.
+Remove the NFC module (4) from the computer.
 The module is secured with adhesive.